oddballteam/challenges/address-book/README.md

 2 Frameworks are setup and configured for use already, feel free to also do the challenge in Vuejs or Knockout/Backbone if you can set things up

-Create react app is setup in the `client-react` folder, you should be able to run `npm install`, `npm start` in there
+Create react app is setup in the `client-react` folder, you should be able to run `npm install`, `npm start` in there.
+I havent ejected, feel free to eject if you need to

-ng-cli is set up with proxy server as well, its in the `client-react` folder, `npm install`, `npm start` in there
+ng-cli is set up with proxy server as well, its in the `client-react` folder, `npm install`, `npm start` in there.
+I have not modified the starting config other than adding the proxy to the API

 ## Goals